 GoDaddy Reseller Hosting is built on a VPS-based platform which is automatically installed and license is issued and maintained for you.
 In comparison to cheap shared hosting plans, our platform uses single tenant virtual machines (VMs) with dedicated resources for faster, more secure hosting for your clients’ sites.

-- Built on our VPS-based Business Hosting platform that offers dedicated CPU and RAM for fast speed and isolated resources to keep other sites from negatively affecting performance.
+- Built on our VPS-based Web Hosting Plus platform that offers dedicated CPU and RAM for fast speed and isolated resources to keep other sites from negatively affecting performance.

 - Automatically pre-configuring the customer’s VM in WHMCS as a server so it’s ready to use for customers